What to see in Bordighera

-The Beodp is an ancient path that goes from the heart of Bordighera Alta into the Sasso valley.
+The Beodo is an ancient path that goes into the Sasso valley from the heart of Bordighera Alta.

-This walk that traces the ancient aqueduct is immersed in the green of the palms, mimosas and rich Mediterranean vegetation.
-The scenery is very suggestive and if you want to visit it it is advisable to do it in the morning, especially in winter, because of the sun exposure.
+This walk that retraces the ancient aqueduct, is immersed in the green of the palms, the mimosas and the rich Mediterranean vegetation.
+The scenery is very suggestive and if you want to visit it it is advisable to do it in the morning, especially in winter, due to the exposure to the sun.

-The more adventurous can go to the hamlet of Sasso, at the top of the valley.
+The more adventurous can go as far as the hamlet of Sasso, at the top of the valley.

 The Pallanca Exotic Garden

-If you are a nature lover and you pass by Bordighera, you cannot miss the exotic Pallanca Garden .
+If you are a nature lover and you are passing by Bordighera, you cannot miss the Pallanca Exotic Garden .

-This garden of over 10,000 meters is specialized in succulent and succulent plants: the largest collection in Europe is built here, it is one of the largest in the world.
+This garden of over 10 thousand meters specializes in succulent and succulent plants: the largest collection in Europe is built here and one of the largest in the world.

 For an unforgettable experience it is advisable to visit it in the morning to enjoy the beautiful sun rising in the east.

-This garden on the slopes of Monte Nero has a beautiful sea view and is the ideal set for taking wonderful photos.
+This garden on the slopes of Monte Nero has a beautiful view of the sea and is the ideal set for taking wonderful photos.

-Behind Bordighera alta, hidden by vegetation and ancient walls, there is Villa Mariani, home of the Pompeo Mariani foundation.
+Behind the high Bordighera, hidden by vegetation and ancient walls, is Villa Mariani, seat of the Pompeo Mariani foundation.

-Pompeo Mariani was a famous 19th century painter friend of the greatest impressionists in history.
-He who lived right in this villa.
+Pompeo Mariani was a famous 19th century painter, friend of the greatest impressionists in history.
+He who lived in this villa.

-Inside this property is still visible La Specola, his Atelier, where the artist created his masterpieces.
+Inside this property you can still see La Specola, his Atelier, where the artist created his masterpieces.